aadarshgupta1412/NEUROHACK2022_Dementia/README.md

 **Author: Winnie Lei**

-A FAMD based analysis using 3 factors to identify key features in the raw data and the processed data (both imputed with the regularised iterative FAMD algorithmn).
-'FAMD_Processed_column_correlation' shows similar key features have been identified in the PCA and PLS analysis.
-'FAMD_Processed_column_correlations' shows the calculated principal components that maybe used instead of the PCA input in the final multi-class model.
+'FAMD_Data_Exploration.py' is a FAMD based analysis using 3 factors to identify key features in the raw data and the processed data (both imputed with the regularised iterative FAMD algorithmn).
+'FAMD_Processed_column_correlation.csv' shows similar key features have been identified in the PCA and PLS analysis.
+'FAMD_Processed_coordinates.csv' shows the calculated principal components that maybe used instead of the PCA input in the final multi-class model.